SaminYeasar/saminyeasar.github.io/index.md

 ### News
+* **March 2024.** I'm joined **Microsoft Research**, Montreal as part-time research intern.
+I will be working on sparse-adapters for efficient fine-tuning and model merging at scale for LLMs.
 * **May, 2023- Aug, 2023.** I worked at **Microsoft Research**, New York as **Research Intern**, on an Appiled RL project with John Langford and Alex Lamb.
 * **October, 2021.** Two papers got accepted in **Offline Reinforcement Learning Workshop, NeurIPS 2021**
   - "Importance of Empirical Sample Complexity Analysis for Offline Reinforcement Learning" - [Paper](https://offline-rl-neurips.github.io/2021/pdf/38.pdf)